-At fiscal year-end, actual expenditures for the General Fund were \$909,901 less than final budgeted expenditures and actual revenues were \$961,341 less than final budgeted revenues.
-This was principally due to lower than anticipated grant funding in the amount of \$1,158,932 from state and county sources and operating contributions of \$18,670, which were offset by higher than anticipated grant funding in the amount of \$224,624 from private agencies.
+At fiscal year-end, actual expenditures for the General Fund were \$67,087 less than final budgeted expenditures and actual revenues were \$148,781 more than final budgeted revenues.
+This was principally due to higher than anticipated grant funding of \$102,852 from state and county sources and \$53,821 from private agencies, which were offset by lower than anticipated revenue of \$34,564 from land transfer agreement reimbursements.